 People get really sentimental about their starters—so much so that they name them.
 And rightly so—a starter is a living ecosystem, so often thought to be shaped by some glossy, romanticized notion of “terroir.”
 Specifically, we could call it a microbial terroir—the net effect of flour, water, air, temperature, feeding, time, probability, and your own two hands.
 It’s important to remember that as much as we want to keep things tidy and sterile in the kitchen, we don’t cook in a vacuum.
 In fact, cultivating a sourdough starter depends on this imperfection.

-In The Noma Guide to Fermentation, David Zilber writes about the Korean concept of “hand taste” (son-mat), “an irreplicable quality imbued by individual cooks to their food” or “the distinct character of a ferment imparted by its maker and the time and place in which it was made.”
+In The Noma Guide to Fermentation (at Amazon), David Zilber writes about the Korean concept of “hand taste” (son-mat), “an irreplicable quality imbued by individual cooks to their food” or “the distinct character of a ferment imparted by its maker and the time and place in which it was made.”
 A sourdough starter is a perfect demonstration of “hand taste” at work.
 For this reason alone, no two starters you encounter will ever be the same.
 And that’s a beautiful thing.

 How Do You Make a Good Sourdough Starter?